 Another year gone, how does that happen so fast?
-The older I get time seems to go faster as if I’m on a merry-go-round that someone is pushing.
-Life does have it’s ups and downs and we can choose to learn from the downs and savour the ups.
+The older I get time seems to go faster, as if I’m on a merry-go-round that someone is pushing.
+Life does have it’s ups and downs, and we can choose to learn from the downs and savor the ups.
 In my year of food blogging there have been good recipes and the not so good recipes I’ve tried, but always learning happening.
 Let me be very clear about this recipe for coconut cream pie, it’s definitely one of those GOOD recipes.
 A good pie can really turn one of the down times we experience in life a bit more bearable.
-If you need something to take to a sick friend or to someone you love “just because” this pie is easy to make and delicious to eat.
+If you need something to take to a sick friend or to someone you love “just because”, this pie is easy to make and delicious to eat.
 Your friends and loved ones will be asking for the recipe and wondering how long you slaved over this fabulous pie.
 Give them the recipe but let them believe you really did slave for them 😉 .

 The pie crust I used for this recipe I shared in an earlier post and I love how the crust tasted and rolled out with ease.
 If you don’t want to make your own crust then buy one and pre-bake it.
 I hope you give this recipe a try, I adapted it from my fellow blogger friend Salad in Jar and her banana cream pie recipe.